+🕑 Reading time: 1 minuteQuality control of foam concrete is essential to obtain required properties of concrete mix.
+Applications of foamed concrete and its quality control is discussed in this article.
 Foam concrete is a concrete mix that requires more quality check to ensure the complete delivery of its significance.
 The parameters that are checked quality foamed concrete production are given below.

-Quality Control of Foam Concrete in Construction Works
+- Quality Control of Foam Concrete in Construction Works

 Quality Control of Foam Concrete in Construction WorksFollowing are the quality control required for foamed concrete:

 - Foam density and stability